la2050/challenge/_2021/connect/novelly.md

   Starting a Novelly Chapter - 20% of student start a Novelly Chapter within 12 months of completing the program
-Approximately how many people will be directly impacted by this proposal?: '300' Approximately how many people will be indirectly impacted by this proposal?: '8000' Please describe the broader impact of your proposal.: >- Civic education and engagement among teenagers are associated with a wide range of positive outcomes.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '300' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '8000' Describe how Los Angeles County will be different if your work is successful.: >- Civic education and engagement among teenagers are associated with a wide range of positive outcomes.
 According to the UCLA Center for Health Policy Research, adolescents who are civically engaged are more likely to have better